nearform/react-patterns-workshop/slides.md

 <div class="dense">

-- Click on the "Show filters" button
+- Click on the **Show filters** button
-- The year input element will autofocus when it appears
+- The year input element should be automatically focused

 </div>